-The Council's monitoring programme for the year under review included two inspections, two injectate samples and three groundwater samples collected for physicochemical analysis.
+The Council's monitoring programme for the year under review included four inspections, two injectate samples and two groundwater samples collected for physicochemical analysis.
 The monitoring programme also included a significant data review component, with all injection data submitted by the Company assessed for compliance on receipt.

 The monitoring showed that the Company's DWI activities were being carried out in compliance with the conditions of the applicable resource consents.
-There was no evidence of any issues with any injection well, or the ability of the receiving formation to accept injected fluids, during the period under review.
+There is no evidence of any issues with any injection well currently in use or the ability of the receiving formation to accept injected fluids.
 The results of groundwater quality monitoring undertaken show no adverse effects of the activity on local groundwater resources.
 Inspections undertaken during the monitoring year found sites being operated in a professional manner and there were no Unauthorised Incidents reported in relation to the Company's DWI consents.